Franjs88/test/questions.md

 * Honestly, what do you think about this test?
-A filter for people that don't know we development, but doesn't give you a real sense of the candidate skills in 2 hours.
+A filter for people that don't know web development, but doesn't give you a real sense of the candidate skills in 2 hours.